Climate Jargon

 Albedo: How much sunlight something reflects, like white Arctic ice versus dark open ocean

-Alkaline: Minerals or waters that reduce acidity
+Alkaline: Minerals or waters that reduce acid

 Alternative energy: See renewable energy

-Anaerobic: Bacteria living without oxygen, typically releasing methane
+Anaerobic: Bacteria living without oxygen, typically releasing methane instead of carbon dioxide

 Anthracite: Hard, black, high-carbon coal